Tickling Kids Can Do More Harm Than Good

 I don’t think that most tickling in families is pursued to the level of abuse, but I do think that tickling can be replaced with healthier options.
 In healthy play, these ground rules are usually operating.
 These guidelines insure the fun.
 They make play an intelligence-building activity.

-- Each child knows she is safe from criticism and belittlement.
+• Each child knows they are safe from criticism and belittlement.

-- Each child can say what she thinks and wants.
-Her ideas may not be workable, and limits may need to be set, but the thoughts are welcome as a worthy contribution.
+• Each child can say what they think and want.
+Their ideas may not be workable, and limits may need to be set, but the thoughts are welcome as a worthy contribution.

 Where Tickling Falls Short